UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/trigrams/trigrams.rst.txt

       # check that there is not a space between the period and the last word.
       assert not sentence[-2].isspace()

+Notice that this test did not set the random seed.
+Rather, it checked for various properties of the results, without checking for specific words.
+This is a helpful tactic -- have your tests check for what is important about the results, not necessarily the specific results.

 You can now use the previous functions to make a ``make_sentence()`` function that passes these tests.